owncloud/ios-app/ownCloud/Bookmarks/Account Setup and Authentication.md

 Finally, the Bookmark Composer verifies the result of the Setup and Authentication flow by connecting to the newly added server, in which course requests are sent to:
 - the status endpoint
-- the capabilities endpoint
+- the capabilities endpoint (authenticated)
-- the user endpoint
+- the user endpoint (authenticated)
-- the drives list (for instances indicating drive support in the capabilities) from the endpoint at `$serverURL/graph/v1.0/me/drives`.
+- the drives list for instances indicating drive support in the capabilities) from the endpoint at `$serverURL/graph/v1.0/me/drives` (authenticated)

 If any issues occur, the user is notified.
 If none occur, the account is now set up.

+## Prepopulate database (`BookmarkComposer.prepopulate()`)

+As an optional, additional step, the client can perform an infinite `PROPFIND` to efficiently retrieve all items in the account with a single request - and prepopulate the local database quickly.

+A precondition for this is that the server's capabilities indicate support in `ocs.data.capabilities.dav.propfind.depth_infinity` and that the following conditions are met:
+- the parent folder of every item should always have been sent before the items it contains
+- folders are sent in correct hierarchical order, i.e. `/folder`, `/folder/subfolder`, `/folder2` and **not** `/folder`, `/folder2`, `/folder/subfolder`.
+This is important because as soon as `/folder2` is seen after `/folder`, the SDK assumes that `/folder` and all of its contents has already been received.
+Without this assumption, it would not be possible to end prepopulation at any point and end up with a consistent local view of the items without re-examining the whole instance (at which point prepopulation no longer makes any sense).